pauljeter/pauljeter-astro/src/content/blog/cheat-sheet-for-comparing-bootstrap-and-foundation-css-classes.md

 heroImage: '/images/foundation-and-bootstrap.jpg'
 ---

-We’ve been talking a lot this week about ZURB’s Foundation 5.
-It’s a great front-end framework that is a solid alternative to the awesome Bootstrap and deserves at least a look at the features before being dismissed.
-It does have a few features that Bootstrap doesn’t.
+We've been talking a lot this week about ZURB's Foundation 5.
+It's a great front-end framework that is a solid alternative to the awesome Bootstrap and deserves at least a look at the features before being dismissed.
+It does have a few features that Bootstrap doesn't.

 This will be a simple article that will help alleviate moving from Bootstrap over to Foundation.
-We’ll be comparing the classes for the main parts of both frameworks.
-For the most part, both frameworks can build out components of your site for you (grid, buttons, forms, tables), so here’s the cheat sheet to see side-by-side classes:
+We'll be comparing the classes for the main parts of both frameworks.
+For the most part, both frameworks can build out components of your site for you (grid, buttons, forms, tables), so here's the cheat sheet to see side-by-side classes:

 #### Element Class Comparison